 If you do choose this style, you or your installer must take extra care to ensure the tile is sealed properly.
 Also, note that grout can stain the unglazed portions of the tile.

 You can choose to miter the edges of your tile too.
 Mitering is where a joint is created by two pieces of tile at a 90° angle to create a corner.

-You can see Quarter Rounds in action trimming a pony wall here:
+You can see Quarter Rounds in action trimming a decorative arch here.

-Quarter rounds beautifully turn the corner between our Ogee Drop and the 3x6 subway tile in the shower below.
 Quarter rounds can be especially useful for installations that use specialty shapes as they nicely frame, while also closing off any cut edges.
-Like this niche:
+Like this niche.

-Using bullnosed tiles is a simple way to go around a corner.
-This is where a bullnosed tile meets with a regular tile to form a corner.
-Like this:
+Using bullnose tiles is a simple way to go around a corner.
+This is where a bullnose tile meets with a regular tile to form a corner.
+Like this.